Communicating the sum of sources over a network: Analysis of Case 3

 \section{Analysis of Case 3}

 Note that the node labeling procedure presented above assigns a label $(c_s(v), c_t(v))$ to a node $v$ where $c_s(v)$ ($c_t(v)$) is the number of sources (terminals) that $v$ is connected to.
 This labeling ignores the actual identity of the sources and terminals that have connections to $v$.
 It turns out that we need to use an additional, somewhat finer notion of node connectivity when we want to analyze case 3.
-We emphasize that throughout this section, we still operate under the assumption that the reduction in Section \ref{sec:map} has been performed and that each node has a total degree at most three.
+We emphasize that throughout this section, we still operate under the assumption the graph is structured (cf. reduction discussed in Section \ref{sec:main}).

-Towards this end, for case 3 (i.e., in a graph $G$ without $(3,3), (2,3)$ and $(3,2)$ nodes) we introduce the notion of the color of a node.
-For each $(2,2)$ node in $G$, the color of the node is defined as the $4$-tuple of sources and terminals it is connected to, e.g., if $v$ is connected to sources $s_1$ and $s_2$ and terminals $t_1$ and $t_2$, then its color, denoted \colv\ is $(s_1, s_2, t_1, t_2)$.
-We shall also say that the source color of $v$ is $(s_1, s_2)$ and the terminal color of $v$ is $(t_1, t_2)$.
-The source and terminal colors are sometimes referred to as source and terminal labels.
+Towards this end, for case 3 (i.e., in a graph $G$ without $(3,3), (2,3)$ and $(3,2)$ nodes) we introduce the notion of the source-terminal label (or $st$-label for short) of a node.
+For each $(2,2)$ node in $G$, the $st$-label of the node is defined as the $4$-tuple of sources and terminals it is connected to, e.g., if $v$ is connected to sources $s_1$ and $s_2$ and terminals $t_1$ and $t_2$, then its $st$-label, denoted \stlv is $(s_1, s_2, t_1, t_2)$.
+We shall also say that the source label of $v$ is $(s_1, s_2)$ and the terminal label of $v$ is $(t_1, t_2)$.
+The following claim is immediate.